afroisalreadyinu/practical-ansible-intro/readme.md

 }}`syntax are quoted (such as the `command` line of the `Install {{
 app }}` task), and some aren't.
-The reason for this difference is that when a line starts with curly braces, it has to be quoted, so that it's not parse as a YAML dictionary, but a line for Ansible processing instead.
+The reason for this difference is that when a line starts with curly braces, it has to be quoted, so that it's not parsed as a YAML dictionary, but a line for Ansible processing instead.
 See [the documentation](http://docs.ansible.com/playbooks_variables.html#hey-wait-a-yaml-gotcha) for more details.

-Next comes the creation of a database for the app using the `postgresql_db`.
+Next comes the creation of a database for the app using the `postgresql_db` module.
 The database name is looked up from the vars file, while the password is looked up from the encoded passwords file.
 The result of this task is registered in the variable `db_created` to check whether it was changed in the next task.
 If it changed, i.e. if a new database was created, the command from the web application to create the tables from the SQLAlchemy schema is called.
 The aptly named `command` module is run to call this command.
 The option `environment` is used set values in the environment in which the command is run, passing the configuration file generated earlier as `APP_CONFIG` to be used by application code.

-Once all these tasks have been started with the command mentioned above and run to completion, the web application can be accessed on the server.
-If you deployed to a VM with Vagrant, add the following line to the Vagrantfile to match port 80 of the guest to port 8001 on your host machine, and run `vagrant reload` to restart the VM:
+Once all these tasks have been executed with the command mentioned above and run to completion, the web application can be accessed on the server.
+If you deployed to a VM with Vagrant, edit the Vagrantfile, and uncomment the following line to match port 80 of the guest (the VM) to port 8080 on your host machine:

-    config.vm.network "forwarded_port", guest: 80, host: 8001
+    config.vm.network "forwarded_port", guest: 80, host: 8080

-Afterwards, the application you deployed (one of facetweet or hackerit) should be available on http://localhost:8001.
+Don't forget to reboot the VM with `vagrant reload`.
+Afterwards, the application you deployed (one of facetweet or hackerit) should be available on http://localhost:8080.
 If you are deploying to an external server, such as DigitalOcean as explained above, you can also update your `/etc/hosts` file (or `/private/etc/hosts` if you're on a Mac), adding the lines `IP.ADDRESS hackerit.com` and `IP.ADDRESS facetweet.com`, where `IP.ADDRESS` is replaced with the IP-address of your server.
 Afterwards, if you go to hackerit.com on your browser, you should see the login page of the hackerit app.

 ### Tags

-What if you want to run tasks in a playbook or role only selectively, dependent on a command line option.
+What if you want to run tasks in a playbook or role only selectively, dependent on a command line option?
 Your Ansible playbook might include tasks that you want to repeat regularly and independent of the rest, such as changing the configuration of a service and restarting it, or backing up log files.
-Ansible offers tags for tasks to accomodate this use case.
-Task definitions accept a `tags` option, and the `ansible-playbook` can be given a list of tags on the command line.
+Ansible offers tags for tasks to accommodate this use case.
+Task definitions accept a `tags` option, and the `ansible-playbook` command can be given a list of tags as argument.
 With a tag list specified, Ansible runs only those tasks that have one of the given tags.
 The playbook `examples/part2/db_tasks.yml` uses tags to switch between making a backup of an application database and restoring this backup.
 This playbook includes a single role that runs the tasks for backing up the table for the applications specified on the command line.
 The roles have either the `backup_db` or the `restore_db` tag, only the first task that creates the directory for saving dumps having both.
 If we wanted to dump the database for facetweet, for example, we would need to run the following command:

     ansible-playbook -i inventory part2/db_tasks.yml -e "app=facetweet" -t restore_db --ask-vault-pass

-With this command, only the tasks containing the `restore_db` tasks from the `db_tasks.yml` playbook and `db_maintenance` role.
+With this command, only the tasks containing the `restore_db` tag from the `db_tasks.yml` playbook and `db_maintenance` role will be run.
 One strange thing is that the `pre_tasks` jobs that we use to load variables and passwords also have to be tagged; otherwise, they are not included in tagged playbook runs.
 After the variables are loaded,